mgernand/NHibernate.Logging/README.md

 -------------------
 NHibernate Logging Providers makes it possible to use your favourite logger with NHibernate.
 You no longer have to use log4net.
 The new NHibernate (since NH3) logging abstraction makes this possible.
-The provider is developed in C# for .NET 4.6.1.
+The provider is developed .NET Standard 2.0.

 Available Logging Providers
 ---------------------------